 Chemistry Consulting – Nanaimo Tourism Bulletins

 Chemistry Consulting offers extensive experience and expertise in tourism specific research and are well-recognized for their ability to assess the implications of this research.
 For more than 25 years, Chemistry Consulting has been collecting and distributing tourism statistics for Nanaimo and Victoria.
-The data is provided to Chemistry Consulting on a consistent and confidential basis by hotel, transportation and conference center operators, and then analyzed and distributed through tourism bulletins.
+The data is provided to Chemistry Consulting on a consistent and confidential basis by hotel, transportation and conference centre operators, and then analyzed and distributed through tourism bulletins.

 - October 2018 – Nanaimo Poised to Take Off!